The Importance of Impact: Q&A with Sellers Dorsey SVP, Brian McGuckin

 Resources are tight and operational changes are needed.
 Sellers Dorsey is really focused on that first stage to ensure that data is collected so we can begin to look scientifically at what’s happening in terms of disparities in quality and access and then formulate a plan for what we need to do to improve those disparities and continue to evaluate whether those strategies are working.

-Q: Once the data to determine equity is collected, what’s next?
+Q: Once the data to determine access is collected, what’s next?

 Brian: I think what’s next is understanding that there are all sorts of factors that determine a person’s health including food security, nutrition, housing, and transportation.
 Several states have been utilizing Medicaid financing initiatives to address these social determinants of health, and I think overall, people are beginning to realize how important those pieces are to determine someone’s overall health.
 Still, it’s important for the infrastructure of the healthcare system to keep up with that understanding.
 I think we’re moving in the right direction, but changes like that are slow and can take a long time.